zerob13/electron-bootup-kit/README.md

 - No modification of shell configuration files beyond what’s necessary for path availability.

 Troubleshooting
-- Proxy/corporate network: planned flags to pass proxy settings to brew/choco and npm.
+- Proxy/corporate network: use environment variables `HTTP_PROXY` and `HTTPS_PROXY`; configure npm proxy as needed.
 - Xcode CLT installer may show a GUI prompt; accept it to continue.
+If Xcode.app is missing, install from the App Store.
 - If PowerShell policy blocks the script, run `Set-ExecutionPolicy Bypass -Scope Process -Force` in the same session.

 Roadmap (short)